rocky-linux/documentation/docs/guides/proxies/tor_relay.md

 These values imply that:

-* We are running an obfs4 pluggable transport located at `/usr/local/bin/obfs4proxy` on our `ServerTransportPlugin` line.
+* We are running an obfs4 pluggable transport located at `/usr/local/bin/obfs4proxy` on our `ServerTransportPlugin` line
-* `ServerTransportListenAddr` makes our pluggable transport listen on port 12345.
+* `ServerTransportListenAddr` makes our pluggable transport listen on port 12345
 * Our `ExtORPort` line will listen on an randomly-chosen port for connections between Tor and our pluggable transport.
-Normally, this line shouldn't be changed.
+Normally, this line shouldn't be changed

-If you wish to listen on another TCP port, change "12345" with your desired TCP port.
+If you want to listen on another TCP port, change "12345" with your desired TCP port.

-We'll also have to allow our chosen TCP port "12345" (or the port you chose) in SELinux and firewalld:
+We will also have to allow our chosen TCP port "12345" (or the port you chose) in SELinux and `firewalld`:

 ```bash
 semanage port -a -t tor_port_t -p tcp 12345